This blog post is written by Diana Weil, Matcha.com's Integrative Nutritionist and Food Relationship Specialist.

 If you've ever tried to rely solely on willpower to change a habit or to motivate yourself, you know how hard that can be.
 Willpower can feel like a moving target that you can never quite hit.
 However, research shows us that willpower can be thought of more like a muscle.
 And the good news is that muscles can be trained!

-Not only can you harbor willpower to your advantage (with time and practice), but you can also train your brain to create more willpower and/or increase the strength of your willpower.
+Not only can you harbor willpower to your advantage (with time and practice), but you may also train your brain to create more willpower and/or increase the strength of your willpower.

 Keep reading to find out simple tactics and daily exercises you can do to strengthen your willpower and set yourself up for success.